 In my spare time, I enjoy cooking, yoga, and the outdoors.
 I've hiked the Grand Canyon twice and completed my first 14er.
 I've been to 47 of 50 states, visited 4 continents, lived in Europe, and can order food in 5 languages.

 Sessions are available online by secure video chat or in-person.
-My Chicago office is booked through Spring 2019, so I'm only meeting with new clients online or at my office in Seattle's Pioneer Square.
+I'm only meeting with new clients online or at my office in Seattle's Lower Queen Anne neighborhood.
 Many of my clients are only online and find that experience best fits their busy lifestyles.